Phanindhraaa/medusa-terraform-ecs/README.md

 - **Infrastructure as Code (IaC):**
   Empowers teams to version, audit, and manage their infrastructure through code, promoting collaboration and repeatability.

----

-Let me know if you want to further expand on any feature or add more details!
 ## Prerequisites

 - [Terraform](https://www.terraform.io/) (v1.0+ recommended)